ErkanMilli/3MT-RoadSeg/README.md

 This repository contains the implementation of the 3MT-RoadSeg method in Pytorch.

+The training setup in the repo is now available for the KITTI and Cityscapes datasets.
+Training setups will be created for new data sets in the coming period.

 ### Training
 The configuration files to train the model can be found in the `configs/` directory.
 The model can be trained by running the following command: